techidaily/site-games-able/source/_posts/end-of-shortage-era-how-will-ps5-retailers-adjust.md

  The global PS5 shortage is finally over.
 But the question on everyone's lips now is, will this prompt PlayStation 5 prices to start falling?

  The PS5 had a rough start to its lifecycle, taking a massive hit from both global chip shortages and scalpers buying and reselling consoles at eye-watering prices.
-And while this didn't impact Sony's ability to[sell PS5 consoles and make money](https://www.makeuseof.com/sony-sells-over-7-5-million-consoles/) , it was frustrating for gamers.
+And while this didn't impact Sony's ability to [sell PS5 consoles and make money](https://www.makeuseof.com/sony-sells-over-7-5-million-consoles/) , it was frustrating for gamers.

 So, now that the PS5 shortage is over, could we see prices drop?

 ## PS5 Consoles Are Now in Plentiful Supply

- The news that the PS5 shortage is officially over came from Sony’s president, Jim Ryan, during[a press conference at CES 2023](https://square.sony.com/ces2023/) .
+ The news that the PS5 shortage is officially over came from Sony’s president, Jim Ryan, during [a press conference at CES 2023](https://square.sony.com/ces2023/) .

  With the PS5 in plentiful supply around the world,[it's finally time to say goodbye to the PS4](https://www.makeuseof.com/is-it-finally-time-to-say-goodbye-to-the-ps4/) and embrace Sony's next-gen console.
 This means a healthy shelf of PS5 consoles in almost any game store for gamers to take their pick from.